Pokerole-Software-Development/foundry-pokerole/README.md

 ### Compiling the CSS

-This repo includes both CSS for the theme and SCSS source files.
-If you're new to CSS, it's probably easier to just work in those files directly and delete the SCSS directory.
-If you're interested in using a CSS preprocessor to add support for nesting, variables, and more, you can run `npm install` in this directory to install the dependencies for the scss compiler.
-After that, just run `npm run gulp` to compile the SCSS and start a process that watches for new changes.
+This repository includes SCSS files that must be compiled to CSS.
+Run `npm install` followed by `npm run gulp` to automatically watch for changes in SCSS files.

 ### Installation from source

-Run `npm run build`, then copy/symlink this folder to `[Foundry data directory]/Data/systems/pokerole`.
+Run `npm install` followed by `npm run build`, then copy/symlink this folder to `[Foundry data directory]/Data/systems/pokerole`.